meetar/fjord.style/_posts/2023-11-06-shallow-depths.md

 This 3D crystal uses shader math to manipulate textures on an object's surface, based on the view angle and a heightmap.
 This makes certain parts of the texture appear to be closer to or further from the face of the object, suggesting internal structures which would otherwise require a much more detailed mesh or complex shaders to render.

+Let's break down the effect, so it's clear what's happening.

 # Perspective Shift

 This trick is entirely based on the <mark>parallax effect</mark>, which makes distant objects appear to move more slowly.
-This effect is especially noticeable when looking out of the side windows of a moving vehicle at a distant landscape, or while playing certain retro pixel-art video games.
 Fundamentally, it's very a simple effect – you can even fake it in CSS!
 Move your cursor over the box below:

 <div id="scrollContainer" class="container">
   <div id="scrollDiv" class="box"></div>